-The company is not subject to externally imposed capital requirements and the company's overall strategy remained unchanged for the financial years ended 31 March 2020 and 2019.
+The company is not subject to externally imposed capital requirements and the company's overall strategy remained unchanged for the financial years ended 31 March 2021 and 2020.

-20. STANDARD ISSUED BUT NOT YET EFFECTIVE
+19. STANDARD ISSUED BUT NOT YET EFFECTIVE

-At the date of authorisation of these financial statements, the following FRS and amendments to FRS that is relevant to the company were issued but not yet effective.
+At the date of authorisation of these financial statements, the Company has not adopted the following FRSs and amendments to FRS that were issued but not yet effective: